-- In Germany tv stations can show programms rated 18 only from 11pm to 6am.
-Public stations are not bound to this and can show everything they want at every time but the only station that actually uses this power is ARTE which is the artistic channel and sees censoring as being against their theme.
+- In Germany tv stations can show programs rated 18 only from 11pm to 6am.
+Public stations are not bound to this and can show everything they want at every time, but the only station that actually uses this power is ARTE, the artistic channel which sees censoring as being against their theme.

 - BET had a one-hour block of music videos from 2000 to 2006 entitled "BET Uncut", which was broadcast Wednesdays through Fridays at 3 a.m. (humorously, the block sometimes appeared before an early-morning church service on the schedule).
 The block was most known for its videos that bordered on softcore porn, though some also were aired in the Uncut block due to violence, excessive drug references, or controversial political views.